 All in all, including the trade that had been left open the week prior, the HLHB Trend-Catcher got a small 18 pip loss.
 Not so bad considering all the fakeouts the system caught!

-Although I’ve already cancelled my orders.
+Although I’ve already canceled my orders.
 I’m still looking to short the euro.
 Last week, concerns about the region got the pair sold off.
 I’m thinking that perhaps the sentiment would carry on the coming trading days.
 Hopefully, next time that happens, I don’t miss out on the move!

 How did you do in last week’s trading?